cirosantilli/jekyll-cheat/README.md

 This is a list of features which I think are missing and will consider implementing for the sake of elearning:

-- TOC
+- server side TOC
-- math / equations.
+- server side math / equations.
 - export each page separately to PDF.